 You are entitled to maintenance and cure benefits for any injury you suffered “in the service of a vessel.”
 It does not matter how the injury occurred or who caused it.
 You should still receive maintenance and cure until you have reached “maximum medical improvement.”

 The Definition of Maintenance and Cure

-Maintenance is defined as the amount of money it costs to maintain yourself on land as your company does at sea.
-Cure in maritime law is defined as reasonable medical expenses that are related to your injury which occurred while you were in the service of the vessel.
+‘Maintenance’ is defined as the amount of money it costs to maintain yourself on land, as your company does at sea.
+Maritime law defines ‘cure’ as reasonable medical expenses that are related to your injury.

 Frequently Asked Questions